 599 and BW) are able to replicate the skill of the benchmark across all lead 600 times, with minimal improvements at days 2, 4 and 6.
 Although MM at 601 lead time 0 achieves the highest marginal gain, this analysis proves that this 602 combination method is not suitable, as the skill of this grand ensemble is 603 poorer than the benchmark from day 2 onwards.
 The current procedure 604 (1D+1P) is also sub-optimal, even though the degradation with lead time is 605 not as severe as with MM.

-606 Regardless of the NWP or combination of NWP, the notification skill
+606 Regardless of the NWP or combination of NWPs, the notification skill

 607 degrades notably with lead time.
 Even if at lead time 0 the skill is high (up 608 to 0.74), the minimum lead time criterion limits the EFAS notification skill 609 to values slightly lower than 0.6.
 The degradation continues and, from day 7 610 onward, the skill drops below 0.4, which may be an indicator for creating a